reenadebray/social-microbiome-transmission/README.md

   • Build phylogenetic tree: Mashtree construction of phylogeny from microbial reference genomes.

-_Metagenome profiling_
+**_Metagenome profiling_**: Scripts for processing metagenomic data and profiling strains.

-  • Pre-processing: Remove adapters and trim reads based on quality scores.
+  • Pre-processing: Remove adapters, trim reads based on quality scores, and remove reads mapping to the host.

   • inStrain: Profile strains based on average nucleotide identity.